System Design Space

 Chris Wright

-CTO Red Hat.
-He proposed an evolutionary path of integration into the core.
+CTO of Red Hat.
+He proposed the evolutionary integration path through the existing BPF subsystem.

 Enable tracking in Settings